Human Machine Interface (HMI): The basis for human-machine interaction

 - Influencing processes that are (partially) automated

-- Reduction of complexity in the handling of machines, plants and co.
+- Reduction of complexity in the handling of machines, systems and co.

 - Display of all relevant performance data on a central tool

-- Productivity increases and simplified adjustments through the use of a human machine interface (HMI)
+- Increased productivity and simplified adjustments through the use of a Human Machine Interface (HMI)

-- Easy integration into existing systems (e.g. warehouse) due to communication protocols and interface compatibility
+- Easy integration into existing systems (e.g. warehouse) thanks to communication protocols and interface compatibility

-Important: Characteristic of a Human Machine Interface (HMI) is often a simplification that gives the user clear options to perform well-defined actions.
-An industrial PC, for example, has a touchscreen display, which simplifies use - icons make the most important functions controllable with a click.
-Nevertheless, a command line interface continues to exist in the background, allowing developers to customize the system.
-The Human Machine Interface should therefore reduce complexity, but at the same time provide the necessary security and enable effective control.
+Important: The characteristic feature of a Human Machine Interface (HMI) is often a simplification that gives the user clear options for carrying out precisely defined actions.
+E.g., an industrial PC has a touchscreen display which makes it easier to use - icons are used to control the most important functions at the click of a button.
+Nevertheless, there is still a command line interface in the background that allows developers to customize the system.
+The Human Machine Interface is supposed to reduce complexity, but to provide the necessary security and enable effective control as well.